Benefits for children under 25

 Taking virtual or off-site classes

-It is possible to be considered a full-time student without being physically present at the institution.
+It is possible to be considered a full-time or part-time student without being physically present at the institution.
 Documentation requirements are different for students taking correspondence classes.
 To obtain information on documentation necessary to satisfy the requirements to be eligible for a child's benefit, please contact Service Canada.

 Completing prerequisites to complete a program